 \begin{example} In Figure \ref{fig:slicedisk}, we show how to plug diagrams of certain tangles into a template to create a bridge trisection for a slice disk for the square knot.
-It is likely possible to generalize the construction to produce bridge trisections for slice disks for the connected sum of any knot with its mirror image.
-When gluing the tangles $Z_{13}$ and $Z_{23}$ together in the process of verifying that the conditions in Definition \ref{relative bridge} are satisfied, remember to take the mirror image of one the indicated diagrams, as in \cite{MZ1}.
+When gluing the tangles $Z_{13}$ and $Z_{23}$ together in the process of verifying that the conditions in Definition \ref{relative bridge} are satisfied, remember to take the mirror image of one of the indicated diagrams, as in \cite{MZ1}.
+Since $Z_{12}$ has no crossings, we do not need to bother mirroring when it is one of the tangles being glued.
 To verify that the resulting bridge trisection is a trisection of a disk, we can compute the Euler characteristic.
-In general, if $\boundary S$ is an $n$-braid and if there are $b$ bridge arcs in each tangle $Z_{ij}$ and $c_{j}$ closed components of $T_j$, we have $\chi(S) = c_1 + c_2 + c_3 + n - b$.
-In our case, $n = 3$, $b = 2$, and each $c_j = 0$. \end{example}
+In general, if $\boundary S$ is an $n$-braid and if there are $b'$ bridge arcs in each tangle $Z_{ij}$ and $c_{j}$ closed components of $T_j$, we have $\chi(S) = c_1 + c_2 + c_3 + n - b'$.
+In our case, $n = 3$, $b' = 2$, and each $c_j = 0$. \end{example}

 The proof of \cite[Lemma 2.5]{MZ1} shows that, even in the relative case, we have the following result.

 \begin{lemma}[Lemma 2.5 of \cite{MZ1}] If two surfaces in $S^4$ or $B^4$ have trisections with the same spine, then they are isotopic to each other by a smooth proper isotopy relative to the spine. \end{lemma} As a consequence, we consider two trisections to be equivalent if their spines are smoothly properly isotopic via isotopies taking the trisection surfaces to each other.